unjs/crossws/docs/2.adapters/sse.md

 If your deployment target does not supports handling WebSocket upgrades, crossws SSE adapter allows to add integration based on web platform standards ([`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and [`EventSource`](https://developer.mozilla.org/en-US/docs/Web/API/EventSource))

 > [!IMPORTANT]
-> This is an experimental adapter, requires server support and a different way of connection from clients.
+> This is an experimental adapter and requires a custom [`WebsocketSSE`](#client-side) client to connect.

-> [!NOTE]
-> HTTP/2 server support is recommended in order to increase browser limitations about number of SSE connections (from 6 to 100) and also to allow bidirectional messaging with streaming.

 ## Usage

 ### Server side

+> [!NOTE]
+> HTTP/2 + TLS is recommended in order to increase browser limitations about number of SSE connections (from 6 to 100) and also to allow bidirectional messaging with streaming.

 Define adapter: